GoogleChromeLabs/sw-toolbox/README.md

 ```

 ## Usage
-Within your service worker file
+The following examples would all appear within your service worker file.
 ```javascript
 // Set up routes from URL patterns to request handlers toolbox.router.get('/myapp/index.html', someHandler);